 A statement of purpose explaining why you want to pursue the degree.

-Evidence of classroom teaching experience (e.g. a bachelor degree from an accredited teacher preparation program, a permanent or temporary teaching license, an official letter attesting to classroom work).
+Evidence of classroom teaching experience (e.g. a bachelors degree from an accredited teacher preparation program, a permanent or temporary teaching license, an official letter attesting to classroom work).

 These application materials are evaluated holistically, using the guidelines established by the University, College of Education, and the School of Teaching and Learning.
-The guidelines can be accessed at http://education.ufl.edu/school-teaching-learning/admissions/.
 Admission decisions are rendered based on multiple sources of numerical and qualitative data presented in the application packet, as well as on the goals of Reading and Literacy Education and the expertise of its faculty.
 Applications are reviewed as soon as they are complete for Fall, Spring, or Summer admissions.
 Students matriculate in the semester closest to their official date of admission.

-*Note: Candidates interested in pursuing a Reading Endorsement need only submit a UF application form indicating post-baccalaureate admission.
+Note: Candidates interested in pursuing a Reading Endorsement need only submit a UF application form indicating post-baccalaureate admission.
+Please review the College of Education’s policy on post-baccalaureate admissions and enrollment below.
 No additional materials are required.